|

 overall.
 These birds include white-winged black terns, curlews,

-pintails, barbets, hoopers, hoopers, Malabar pied hornbills, orioles,
+pintails, barbets, hoopers, Malabar pied hornbills, orioles, Ceylon

-Ceylon shamas, & paradise flycatchers, though pea & jungle fowl are the
+shamas, & paradise flycatchers, though pea & jungle fowl are the most

 A bird-watching focused day trip including the riverrine forest of the

-red-faced malkoha, great thick-knee, sirkeer malkoha, blue faced malkoha
+as red-faced malkoha, great thick-knee, sirkeer malkoha, blue faced

-& painted stork.
+malkoha & painted stork.
 Along with birds of prey is hawk eagle.
-Among the
+Among

-colorful smaller species are green & blue bee eaters, hoopoes, parakeets
+the colorful smaller species are green & blue bee eaters, hoopoes,

 Aquatic birds

-painted stork.
-White-fowl arrive each winter to augment the resident
+heron, painted stork.
+White-fowl arrive each winter to augment the

-population.
-Among the common aquatic birds are various storks, egrets,
+resident population.
+Among the common aquatic birds are various storks,

-pelicans, sandpipers, herons, ibises, kingfishers & the magnificent
+egrets, pelicans, sandpipers, herons, ibises, kingfishers & the

-Indian darter.
-With a little bit of luck, you may also spot the rare
+magnificent Indian darter.
+With a little bit of luck, you may also spot

 Trekking, Elephants in the evening, monastic settlement